vladflore/blog/_posts/2021-05-05-9-months-later.markdown

 #### Cloud

 Yes, the Cloud, that thing which makes everybody's life easier, which looks cool on your CV, and promises lots of money.
-While that might be true, do not forget, it's more of a passing on responsibilities to someone else, there are still some physical boxes stashed somewhere, as they say it, it's just someone else's computer.
+While that might be true, do not forget, it's more a case of passing on responsibilities to someone else, there are still some physical boxes stacked somewhere, as they say, it's just someone else's computer.

-Cloud and cloud computing is not something of recent times, the idea kind of started around 1960-1970, with the mainframes, they didn't call it _cloud_ back then, but it was, in its core, kind of similar to todays interpretation.
+Cloud and cloud computing is not something of recent times, the idea kind of started around 1960-1970, with the mainframes, they didn't call it _cloud_ back then, but it was, in its core, kind of similar to todays interpretation of the word.
 Cloud computing in its modern context occurred in 2006, check [this link](https://www.technologyreview.com/2011/10/31/257406/who-coined-cloud-computing/#:~:text=The%20notion%20of%20network-based,term%20to%20an%20industry%20conference.) for more on this.

 Though I have heard about cloud, I didn't actually use it, up until like 3-4 years ago, when I became more aware of what Amazon is offering and what other competitors are pushing forward.